chimochio/civng/README.md

 selector around freely (it doesn't move the unit right away) and press Return when you've selected your destination.
 Press `m` again to cancel.

-If the active unit is a Ranged unit, you can press `b` to bombard.
-Bombard looks a lot like Move, but for now it doesn't do anything.

 If you move on a tile with an enemy unit on it, you initiate a melee attack automatically.
 If you win, you move on the enemy's tile.

+If the active unit is a Ranged unit, you can press `b` to bombard.
+Target tile selection works exactly like the Move mode, except that pressing Return on an enemy triggers a ranged attack instead.

 Water `~` and mountains `A` are impassable.
 Hills `^` use up 2 movement points.